 Step 8.
 Prepare the frosting.
 It doesn’t take a long time to make the frosting so you can just do it while the rolls are baking.
 If you are making one recipe, you’ll mix the softened butter, softened cream cheese, powdered sugar and vanilla extract in a medium bowl.
 If you’re making a double batch (like we did), you’ll want to use a large bowl otherwise you may end up with 1 cup sugar on the ground.
 LOL Now just place mixture aside and wait for the rolls to finish baking.

 Step 9.
 Frost and serve warm.
 Once the rolls are done, remove the lid and transfer the oven to a location where you can spread the mouth-watering frosting over the rolls.
 It will melt over the warm rolls into a creamy texture.
+Use the “handles” of the exposed parchment paper liner (be careful not to burn yourself on the hot oven) to lift the rolls out of the oven to transfer to a serving plate.
 Let cool slightly and enjoy.

 P.S.
 They are a little messy so you may want to break out a fork and knife.
 If there are leftovers, just refrigerate them until the next morning … these things are delicious cold too!